 You’ll find a brief description of each of these penalties at the bottom of this page.

-Based on our experience and statistics from the Judicial Commission of New South Wales we believe that the penalty in a case that is within the mid range of seriousness for the offence of riot, if heard in the Local Court, is likely to be a suspended sentence with supervision under section 12 of the Crimes (Sentencing Procedure) Act.
+Based on our experience and statistics from the Judicial Commission of New South Wales we believe that the penalty in a case that is within the mid range of seriousness for the offence of offensive language, if heard in the Local Court, is likely to be a fine of $200.

-What the Police must prove according to NSW Law for Riot
+What the Police must prove according to NSW Law for Offensive language

-To convict you of a riot charge, the police must prove each of the following matters beyond a reasonable doubt:
+To convict you of an offensive language charge, the police must prove each of the following matters beyond a reasonable doubt:

-They will also need to prove that you were the person who committed the riot offence.
+They will also need to prove that you were the person who committed the offensive language offence.

-Possible defences to a riot charge include but are not limited to:
+Possible defences to an Offensive language charge include but are not limited to:

 - Self Defence

-In NSW which court will hear the matter – Riot
+In NSW which court will hear the matter – Offensive language

-Fines for a Riot charge: When deciding the amount of a fine for a possession of data with intent charge the magistrate or judge should consider your financial situation and your ability to pay any fine they set.
+Fines for an Offensive language charge: When deciding the amount of a fine for a possession of data with intent charge the magistrate or judge should consider your financial situation and your ability to pay any fine they set.

-Good behaviour bond for a Riot charge: This is an order of the court that requires you to be of good behaviour for a specified period of time.
+Good behaviour bond for an Offensive language charge: This is an order of the court that requires you to be of good behaviour for a specified period of time.
 The court will impose conditions that you will have to obey during the term of the good behaviour bond.
 The maximum duration of a good behaviour bond is five years.

-Community service order for a Riot charge (CSO): This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
+Community service order for an Offensive language charge (CSO): This involves either unpaid work in the community at a place specified by probation and parole or attendance at a centre to undertake a course, such as anger management.
 In order to be eligible for a CSO you have to be assessed by an officer of the probation service as suitable to undertake the order.